SalehAlbuga/azure-functions-swift/README.md

 swiftfunc new http --name hello
 ```

-The new function file will be created inside `Sources/myApp/functions/hello.swift`.
+The new function file will be created in the following path `Sources/myApp/functions/hello.swift`.

 ## Running the new Functions App
 Run `swiftfunc run` in the project directory to run your Swift Functions project locally.
 It will compile the code and start the host for you *(as if you were running `func host start`)*.
 The host output should show you the URL of `hello` function created above.
 Click on it to run the function and see output!

 ## Deploying to Azure

-Curently Swift Functions Tools do not provide commad to deploy to Azure.
+Curently Swift Functions Tools do not provide a commad to deploy to Azure.
 To deploy the Function App to Azure, you'll need to build the provided docker image, push to a registry and set it in the Container Settings of the Function App.
 To build the image:
 ```bash
 docker build -t <imageTag> .